-https://cscp.org.uk/wp-content/uploads/2019/06/Safeguarding-children-and-young-people-with-disabilities-guidance.pdf
+$\frac{https://cscp.org.uk/wp-content/uploads/2023/09/Safeguarding-children-and-young-people-with-disabilities-Guidance-2023.pdf$

 Where there are concerns about abuse involving a student with SEND, the designated safeguarding lead will liaise with the CSCP and/or an external expert.
 The school will consider extra pastoral support for students with SEND including extra help in supporting communication.